yahanda/iot-edge-filewatcher/README.md

 # iot-edge-filewatcher

-Azure IoT Edge module which reads CSV files and puts the rows as messages on the IoT Edge routing
+Azure IoT Edge module which monitors file creation and puts the filename as messages on the IoT Edge routing

-## Image URI

-This module is open source so you can build your own Docker container.

-For convenience, a Linux AMD64 version is availabel at svelde/iot-edge-filewatcher:1.0.0-amd64
+This module is forked from [here](https://github.com/iot-edge-foundation/iot-edge-filewatcher), customized it for only filename monitoring.

 ## Container create options

-This module makes use of Docker volumes to detect and access CSV files on disk.
+This module makes use of Docker volumes to detect and access files on disk.

 Use these container create options: